wmcnamara/delegate/README.md

 int main()
 {
 	//Create a delegate.
 	//This delegate will take a function that has parameter of type int.
+	//Delegate supports variadic templates, so you can have as many params as you wish.
 	Delegate<int> _delegate;

 	//Add your functions.